jflanigan/jamr/README.md

 #Running the Parser

-Download and extract model weights [models.tgz](http://cs.cmu.edu/~jmflanig/models.tgz) into the directory `$JAMR_HOME/models`.
-To parse a file (cased, untokenized, with one sentence per line) with the model trained on LDC2014E41 data do:
+Download and extract model weights [models-2016.09.18.tgz](http://cs.cmu.edu/~jmflanig/models-2016.09.18.tgz) into the directory
+`$JAMR_HOME/models`.
+To parse a file (cased, untokenized, with one sentence per line, no blank lines) with the model trained on
+LDC2015E86 data do:

     . scripts/config.sh
     scripts/PARSE.sh < input_file > output_file 2> output_file.err

 The output is AMR format, with some extra fields described in [docs/Nodes and Edges Format](docs/Nodes_and_Edges_Format.md) and [docs/Alignment Format](docs/Alignment_Format.md).
-To run the parser trained on other datasets (such as the older LDC2013E117 data, or freely downloadable [Little Prince](http://amr.isi.edu/download.html) data) source the config scripts `config_LDC203E41.sh` or `config_Little_Prince.sh` instead.
+To run the parser trained on other datasets (such as LDC2014T12, or the freely downloadable [Little Prince](http://amr.isi.edu/download.html) data) source the config scripts `config_Semeval-2016_LDC2014T12.sh` or `config_Semeval-2016_Little_Prince.sh` instead.

 #Running the Aligner